An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Numerical Examples

-Here we consider the same initial design, consisting of five randomly chosen points $\Omega$, for both Newton-type method and the proposed algorithm.
-Table \ref{tab:LMA} reports the average execution time (in seconds) of the two algorithms based on 10 randomly chosen initial designs.
-All codes were run on a MacBook Pro with 2.4 GHz Intel Core i5 processor.
-The Newton-type method requires a well-conditioned Hessian matrix to update the weights, but the Hessian matrix could be numerically singular in a certain iteration and results in inaccurate weight updates.
-In this numerical example, the generalized inverse of Hessian matrix is used for the Newton-type method.
-The proposed algorithm always returns nonnegative weights, only eliminates the design points with almost zero weight and does not require Hessian matrix inversion.
+Here we consider the same initial design, consisting of five randomly chosen points in $\Omega$, for both Newton-type method and the proposed algorithm.
+For different values of $s$, Figure \ref{fig:LMA} reports the average computational time (in seconds) of the two algorithms and average efficiency $\Eff(\xi^*_{\text{Proposed}}|\xi^*_{\text{Newton}})$ based on 10 randomly chosen initial designs, where $\xi^*_{\text{Proposed}}$ and $\xi^*_{\text{Newton}}$ are the optimal designs achieved using the proposed algorithm and Newton's method, respectively.

-Table \ref{tab:LMA} shows that the proposed algorithm is more efficient than the Newton-type method since it does not requires additional remedy for negative weights, and the multiplicative algorithm is performed only on a small set of design points.
+Figure \ref{fig:LMA} shows that the proposed algorithm is more efficient than the Newton-type method since it does not requires additional remedy for negative weights, and the multiplicative algorithm is only performed on a small set of design points.
+It is found that the computational time of Newton's method largely varies and significantly depends on the initial design points.
+In contrast, the proposed algorithm is very robust to initial design points and has relatively stable computational performance.
+Although the efficiencies of both designs exceed 0.99, the design achieved by Newton's method has a slightly smaller optimality criterion value, and this could be due to the quadratic convergence rate of Newton's method.
+As shown in Figure \ref{fig:LMA}, the efficiency of the design achieved by the proposed algorithm relative to that achieved by Newton's method is always above 99.7\%, but the proposed algorithm is about 4 times faster than the Newton's method.